Dennis M. Kratz

-Research emphasizes the continuation and transformation of the western “heroic” tradition from classical antiquity through medieval and modern literature.
+His research emphasizes the continuation and transformation of the western “heroic” tradition from classical antiquity through medieval and modern literature.
 He studies the ways in which artists seek both to maintain the abiding qualities of that inheritance and to make it a vehicle for the expression of values more appropriate and meaningful for a contemporary audience.
 He has published four books: Mocking Epic: Waltharius, Alexandreis and the Problem of Christian Heroism (1980); Waltharius and Ruodlieb (1984); The Romances of Alexander (1991); and, with Dr. Abby Robinson Kratz, Effective Listening Skills (1994).
-He has published numerous articles and reviews on subjects that include scholarly investigations of epic poetry, the changing concept of heroism, translation theory, Fantasy and Science Fiction.
-A translator of classical and medieval literature, Dr. Kratz has been co-editor of the journal Translation Review since 1979.
-He has received two grants from the Deutscher Akademischer Austauschdienst (Germany) to pursue his research, and in 1993 was Translator-in-Residence at the European Translators Collegium in Straelen, Germany.
-From 1987-89, he served as President of the American Literary Translators Association (ALTA).
+He has also published numerous articles and reviews on subjects ranging from epic poetry and the changing nature of heroism, translation and translation theory, and Fantasy and Science Fiction.
+A translator of classical and medieval literature, Dr. Kratz is a co-editor of the journal Translation Review and has served as President of the American Literary Translators Association.

 Dr. Kratz is married to Dr. Abby Kratz, an Associate Provost at UT Dallas; they have one son, Matthew Kratz, who received an MA in History from UT Dallas.